tmorin/plantuml-libs/README.md

 ## The PlantUML library

-The resources can be browsed, from GitHub, with Markdown pages directly in the [distribution](distribution) directory.
+The library brings thousands of PlantUML artifacts.
+Therefore, a _documentation_ is available to discover and pick the resources fulfilling your needs.

+The documentation is a set of Markdown documents linked together which can be directly read from the GIT repository: [./distribution/README.md],

+The documentation of the latest released version is also available on [tmorin.github.io/plantuml-libs].
+It provides a _search engine_ which should improve the discovery process ;).

 The available packages: